 The corresponding author’s address should be given on the title page.
 The e-mail ID of the corresponding author or the contact e-mail ID must also be provided.

-include the name of department (if any), institution, city and state or country where the work was done, indicating which authors are associated with which affiliation.
+Include the name of the department (if any), institution, city and state or country where the work was done, indicating which authors are associated with which affiliation.
 The emails of ALL the authors must be given, preferably these should be institutional emails.

 E-mail address of the corresponding author

-As all correspondence, including proofs, should be sent only to him.
+As all correspondence, including proofs, should be sent to him.